Identify the Correct IRB

 - Fred Hutchinson Cancer Research Center or other institutional members of the Cancer Consortium

 - Seattle Children’s

-If your research involves any of the following regional institutions, the UW IRB will do the review unless the other institution is the direct recipient of any funding for the research and there is no subcontract to the UW.
+If your research involves any of the following regional institutions, the UW IRB will do the review when the UW is engaged in the research, unless the other institution is the direct recipient of any funding for the research and there is no subcontract to the UW.

 - Bloodworks Northwest

 - Public Health – Seattle & King County

 Consult with HSD at firstname.lastname@example.org if your research involves any of these regional institutions:

 - Valley Medical Center also, see GUIDANCE: Research at Valley Medical Center

 - WWAMI institutions and affiliated clinics/positions